 Let Trim Reduce Your Bills

 Trim is a free app that can help to save you money in a few different ways.
-First, Trim will analyze your spending and look for subscription payments that can be canceled.
+First, Trim will analyze how you spend money and look for subscription payments that can be canceled.
+Maybe you have a gym membership that you never use or subscription box payments that you could easily do without.

 But the best thing about Trim, in my opinion, is the bill negotiation service.
 You can allow Trim to negotiate your cable, internet, and cell phone bill on your behalf.
 They have a great track record of being able to lower bills.
 I used Trim last year and they were able to reduce my monthly Comcast bill for internet access.